nvkelso/carto-css-map-styling/README.md

 1. **For backwards compatability: points are are synonym for markers** Point would have a depreciation, new implementations might optionally support. _MM and NVK 29 May._

-    _Supported by: none... should be easy to implement in Cascadenik and Carto?_
+    _Supported by: Cascadenik, Carto use points instead of markers now.
+Shouldbe depreciated?_

          Both `marker-image: url('...');` and `point-image: url('...');` would translate to `marker-image: url('...');` before exporting to the native rendering environment syntax.